 The compressor is located behind a soundproofed vacuum wall, with internal air cooling.

 * The pipe diameter is only a recommended average which should handle the most common transport volumes.
 Large or too heavy or non-transportable dangerous goods cannot handle this diameter and will have to be transported by rail and freight companies.

 In the same IC version, low-cost subway supplements can also be created as

 high-trains for our rapidly growing cities.
 In the city center, all TW routes run just above the buildings and partly rest on them.

 The cantilever support arches (30 x 30 cm) with their bolting bases carry two of the pipe modules.
-The bow zenith holds the two tensioning cables, on which another four track modules are supported dependent. / The tension ropes may be made of ultralight Dyneema fiber rope.
+The bow zenith holds the two tensioning cables, on which another four track modules are supported dependent. / The tension ropes may be made of ultralight Trowi or Dyneema fiber rope.
 They are stronger than steel, UV stable, light, water repellent and reasonably priced.

 ** Teflon (PTFE - polytetrafluoroethylene) is a wear-resistant plastic, heat-resistant, abrasion-resistant and pressure-resistant.
 Sliding and friction values are both close to zero. // The extremely durable rings are also extremely cost-effective in relation to rail wheels or rubber tyres. // These teflon rings (500 per 26 m²) form weight-distributing sliding surfaces.
 They are pressed into the 12 mm cork base layer in 3 mm deep milled fitting grooves.

 Just think of an ice skater who slides almost effortlessly with full body weight on 30 cm runners and is slowed down only by air resistance. // Even the extremely heavy sarcophagus of the Chernobyl reactor could only be moved by Teflon plates.